 prioritise your spending.

 Sorry, but those pizza nights and Netflix subscriptions are going to have to go.
-You’re going to have to cut back on weekly drinks nights too.
+You may have to cut back on weekly drinks nights too.

-Work out what you need to spend your money on, such as your tuition fees and rent costs, and put to rest any unnecessary spending until you are back on your feet again.
+Work out what you need to spend your money on, such as your tuition fees and rent costs, and put to rest any unnecessary spending until you’re back on your feet again.

 You should find ways to save money too.